-The sixth year of operation for the School, like the first five, was extremely positive.
-Enrolment remained in line with expectations throughout the year and averaged 842 full time equivalent students.
-At the end of August 2021, 800 students were registered and committed to attending the School for its seventh year of operation.
+The seventh year of operation for the School, like the first six, was extremely positive.
+Enrolment remained in line with expectations throughout the year and averaged 800 full time equivalent students.
+830 students are registered and committed to attending the School for its eighth year of operation, 2022/2023.
 The School's website is an important source of information for prospective families and the design and content are frequently enhanced during the year to reflect this.
-The portals used to distribute information to families, staff and governors were enriched.
+The portals used to distribute information to families, staff and governors continue to be enriched.

 The School's staff is in line with student numbers.
 All are passionate about education and their skills, dedication and enthusiasm support the students.
 The Opening Minds classes continue to flourish and augment the curriculum.
-During the first two terms of the year the extra-curricular programme was suspended as part of the additional health & safety measures during the pandemic.
-The programme resumed in the summer term and was thoroughly enjoyed by all those who participated.
+The extra-curricular programme, which resumed in the summer term 2021, flourished in 2021/22 and was thoroughly enjoyed by all those who participated.